 indices in the data vectors, the linear regression coefficients and

-goodness-of-fit measures for the segments (intercept, slope, r-squared,
+goodness-of-fit measures for the segments (intercept, slope, R-squared,

 variance of residuals).